SwissOpenEM/Depositor/README.md

 From the frontend perspective only datasets, that have an OpenEm keyword, will get an access to the depositor backend and UI.

-OpenAPI v3.0 specs are available at localhost:8080/docs/index.html, once service is runnning.
+REST API.deinition based on OpenAPI v3.0 specs are available at localhost:8080/docs/index.html, once service is runnning.
 ## Limitations
 * `depositions/onedep/config.go` defined the base URL, to which requests will be sent to create deposition, add files and files metadata.
 Currently only a [test server](https://onedep-depui-test.wwpdb.org/) for OneDep is used.
 Once, the API is rolled out in the production (https://deposit-pdbe.wwpdb.org/deposition/ in Europe), this will then be changed.
 * Additional Endpoint will be implemented to create deposition in EMPIAR for raw datasets.
 This is expected by March 2025, as described on our [Project Timeline](https://swissopenem.github.io/timeline/).